Financing Available! We have financing options available for your next project. Learn more →

 Contractors often use the two terms interchangeably.
 Both describe the concrete base that sits beneath foundations and columns.
 In practice, “footing” may refer to standard strip or isolated bases, while “footer” is the more familiar homeowner term.
 Anchored Construction & Restoration uses simple language that lines up with what contractors use in the field.

-Many parts of residential and light commercial construction use footings, such as home foundations, porch and deck supports, garage slabs, column bases, and pole barn posts.
-A proper Concrete Footer Townsend TN matters for any load-bearing element that connects directly to the ground.
+Footings are used in many residential and light commercial applications, including foundations under homes, supports for porches and decks, garage slabs, column bases, and pole barn posts.
+A proper Concrete Footer Townsend TN matters for any load-bearing component tied to the ground.

-Soil bearing capacity controls how much surface area a footing will need.
-Weaker or looser soils usually require wider and sometimes deeper bases to distribute the load the right way.
-A site evaluation or geotechnical report helps determine the proper sizing.
-Anchored Construction & Restoration assesses soil conditions in Townsend to recommend safe dimensions.
+Soil bearing capacity determines how much surface area a footing must have.
+Weak or loose soils need wider and sometimes deeper bases so the load can be spread out properly.
+A site evaluation or geotechnical report helps identify the correct sizing.
+Anchored Construction & Restoration evaluates soils in Townsend to recommend safe dimensions.

 Mark your lines clearly and excavate holes or trenches deeper than the planned footing to get down to undisturbed soil.
 Remove soft material, verify elevations using a level or laser, and slope the sidewalls for better stability.
 Proper layout ensures the footing is placed on a strong base and stays aligned with the structure above.